Here’s what we all want our recovery from autoimmune disease to look like:

 - Prolonged my progress

-And while I grew, and learned, and became better through my struggles… I think you can get to your better-self (because we are never done getting better) WITHOUT all of the frustration.
+And while I grew, and learned, and became better through my struggles… I think you can get to your better-self (because we are never done getting better) without all of the same frustration.

 Have you learned any lessons during your quest for autoimmune healing?
 Share below in the comments!